 How to Make Raspberry Glaze

 - Combine the raspberries, lemon juice, water, and sugar in a saucepan.
-Cook over medium-low heat until the berries break down.
+Cook until the berries break down.

 - Strain the mixture to remove the seeds and pulp.
 Return the raspberry juice mixture to the saucepan.